bacterial vaginosis symptoms

 Does Bacterial Vaginosis Harm the Baby?

-BV can cause a woman to go into preterm (early) labor, and may also cause low birth weight in the baby.
+BV can cause a woman to go into preterm (early) labor18, and may also cause low birth weight in the baby.
 Neither of these conditions are ideal for a healthy baby.
 However, underweight babies and premature babies often can and do still grow up to be very healthy.

 How Can I Treat BV Naturally During Pregnancy?